 Section 2.
 The Elections Committee

 a.
-The Elections Committee shall conduct elections by the organization’s membership or constituency group for officers, for the chairperson of the Part-Time Faculty Committee, for Constitution and Bylaws amendments and revisions, for contract ratification, for special elections and referenda of the organization, and for all other elections not delegated to the Council of Representatives or to the Executive Board, as indicated on the CCFT Master Calendar of Elections appended to the CCFT By-Laws.
-The Elections Committee shall make election announcements and procure nominations for elections of which the Council of Representatives is the deciding body, except for those elections entirely within the purview of the Council of Representatives (e.g., Council of Representatives Chairs, the Council Part-Time Faculty Liaison to the Executive Board, the Grievance Officer, etc.)
+The Elections Committee shall conduct elections by the organization’s membership or constituency group for officers, for the chairperson of the Part-Time Faculty Committee, for contract ratification, for special elections and referenda of the organization, and for all other elections not delegated to the Council of Representatives or to the Executive Board, as indicated on the CCFT Master Calendar of Elections appended to the CCFT By-Laws.
+The Elections Committee may also conduct elections for Constitution and Bylaws amendments and revisions as requested by the Council of Representatives.
+The Elections Committee shall make election announcements and procure nominations for elections of which the Council of Representatives is the deciding body, except for those elections entirely within the purview of the Council of Representatives (e.g., Council of Representatives Chairs, and the Council Part-Time Faculty Liaison to the Executive Board. the Grievance Officer, etc.)

 b.
 The Elections Committee shall consist of three CCFT members in good standing and who are not members of the Executive Board.
 The Elections Committee members shall be elected by a majority vote of the Council of Representatives.
 The Elections Committee shall elect its own chairperson, who shall report to the chairperson(s) of the Council of Representatives and to the Secretary.